 So how do I DIY my homemade chalk type paint?

 I don’t premix anything like many others do.
-Because I use a blender found at a tag sale to mix my paint, I just dump all these ingredients in and blend it for 3 minutes.
+Because I use an old cheap blender to mix my paint, I just dump all these ingredients in and blend it for 3 minutes.
 But if you are going to hand mix the paint, then I would suggest that you to mix calcium carbonate and talc first.
 Then add a bit of water into that mix and stir really good so you don’t end up having lumps.
 Then add the latex paint and keep stirring till you feel all are mixed well.